 For Nordic, EU/EEA and Swiss nationals, under the EU laws of free movement of people and services, there is no limit to your working hours.
 However, your earnings from your part time job should not exceed 13.711 DKK/month (in 2021).
 SU even has a calculator on their page (in Danish), to help you figure out if you earn too much and thus if you might have to pay back SU.

 Additionally, it is good to note the minimum amount of working hours you need to fulfil if you are granted SU, which is 10-12 hours.

 How much tax will I pay as a student in Denmark?

 The percentage of tax depends on the municipality/kommune you live in.
-The better or well off your kommune is, the higher will be the tax rate.
-Unfortunately, there are no special treatments or discounts on the taxes when you are a student.
+The better or well off your kommune is, the higher the tax rate will be.
+Unfortunately, there are no special treatments or discounts on taxes when you are a student.
 Your tax rate will be likely at 38% plus 8% of labor market contribution.
 Everybody gets a fradrag which is between DKK2,000-DKK4,000 that are tax free.